openshift/enhancements/enhancements/hypershift/monitoring.md

 - As a Service Consumer I want to have the ability to monitor metrics that I control and impact my apps availability, i.e. end workloads.
 - As RedHat I want to collect data on clusters run by HyperShift, so I can improve the services powered by it.
 - As a Service Provider using HyperShift I want to understand their usage, e.g. management cluster/hostedClusters density, level of usage of autoscaling, etc.
+- As a Service Provider, I want to provide my customers metrics for their control plane components
+- As a Service Consumer, I want the ability to understand the performance of my managed control plane

 ### Goals
 - Define which metrics have value to expose in both management cluster and guest cluster.